MULTIMEDIA RELEASE: CARB offers guidance on protecting yourself from exposure to smoke from wildfires

 Protecting Yourself from Wildfire Smoke

-- For near real-time updates on air quality near you, visit AirNow or the monitoring site for the U.S. Forest Service Wildland Fire Air Quality Response Program
+- For near real-time updates on air quality near you, visit AirNow or the U.S. Forest Service Wildland Fire Air Quality Response Program

 Air Quality Guide for Particle Pollution